slamora/brackets-wiki/Extension-API-Research.md

 * Do we jump to ES6 modules?
 (And if so, which loader will do what we need the easiest?)
 * Which promises library do we use?

+## Implementation Plan

+### Phase 1: Research and Infrastructure

+The goal of this phase is to quickly answer any questions, identify potential problems and lay the groundwork for rapid implementation of the real changes.
+We can do these parts in parallel.

+For the purposes of testing, "popular extensions" refers to:

+* Brackets Git
+* Code Folding
+* Emmet
+* PHP Syntax Hint
+* Beautify
+* Extensions Rating
+* Brackets File Icons
+* WordHint

+#### Promises

+Though we'll ultimately want to use a more full-featured promises implementation, both Q and Bluebird use a `done` method with a different meaning than the one offered by jQuery.
+To make the transition easier, we can stick with ES6 promises and choose a library with more features once we're ready to remove the deprecated wrapping.

+Note that extensions can still use jQuery promises is they wish because extensions don't send promises into core code (as far as I know).

+* [Use the es6-promise](https://github.com/jakearchibald/es6-promise) shim until we've updated to a Chromium version that includes the native Promise object
+* Augment or wrap promises so that they include `done` and `fail` that issue deprecation warnings but otherwise behave like jQuery promises (returning the same promise).
+* Update our `utils/Async` to use new promises
+* Replace all instances of `new $.Deferred` with a use of standard promises
+* Test popular extensions to make sure they still work and display expected deprecation warnings

+#### Modules

+We should be able to provide 100% backwards compatibility with new module loading while also setting the stage for cross-extension dependencies.

+* Update to latest cajon
+* Configure `core` package to load Brackets core modules (see [James Burke's comments](https://github.com/adobe/brackets/issues/4986) for hints)
+* Make deprecated version of `brackets.getModule` that uses global `require` context but adds "core/" to the module.
+* Change extension loading to no longer create a new require context
+* Verify that JavaScript Code Hints still works (it loads require into a Web Worker)
+* Make sure minified builds work
+* Test popular extensions

 # Previously Proposed API changes

 This section is the broader research done by Peter Flynn in the previous phase of which the pieces above are a part.